 - 1. Supervisor approval to attend the conference is required in order to be eligible for reimbursement.
-Supervisor approval includes the decision to only allow partial reimbursement for expenses due to budgetary or other considerations. - 2.
-If an employee seeks reimbursement for conference registration fees, registration receipts are required. - 3.
-Expenses for optional golf outings, sporting events and tours that are offered in association with a conference are not reimbursable. - 4.
-Expenses for an employee's spouse are not reimbursable.
+Supervisor approval includes the decision to only allow partial reimbursement for the expenses due to budgetary or other considerations. - 2.
+Employees are encouraged to use P-cards or the requisition process to pre-pay for conference fees.
+If an employee seeks reimbursement for the conference registration fees, registration receipts showing dates, locations and included meals of conference are required. - 3.
+Expenses for optional golf outings, sporting events and tours that are offered in association with a conference are not reimbursable and time spent at such social events is not compensable work time. - 4.
+Expenses for an employee's spouse are not reimbursable. - 5.
+Out-of-state conferences are to be noted in the departmental budget.